 Currently there is only one remaining structure from that development on the banks of Moon River.

-The Robert Mercer cottage is of the Georgian-Folk style (Tidewater cottage).
-White cedar shake shingles cover the structure, with green shutters and accents to compliment.
+Mercer Cottage is of the Georgian-Folk style (Tidewater cottage).
+White cedar shake shingles covered the structure, with green shutters and accents to compliment.
 A vibrant red metal roof provided a refreshing contrast to the cottage which was in fashion during the cottage’s time period.
-There was a screened in porch on the exterior of the cottage overlooking the water.
+There was a screened porch on the exterior of the cottage overlooking the water.

 Record of Ownership

 1915 Purchased by Robert Mercer and later transferred to his spouse, Katherine Mercer, upon his death.

 1929 Katherine Mercer sold to Henry Torrey.
 Upon his death, the cottage was transferred to his spouse, Nell Torrey.
 Purchased to provide boat access between Ossabaw Island and main land.

 1962 Nell Torrey passed and the cottage was transferred to her two children, Eleanor West and William Torrey.

 1978 Purchased by the state of Georgia as part of the Ossabaw Island acquisition.

 Until 2017 the dock was used for the Georgia Department of Natural Resources (DNR) fuel and staff boat docking.
 The cottage was used for employee housing until 1994.